hendersonreed/hendersonreed.github.io/unlisted/_tools.md

 * languages: Python, Bash, C. I've been really enjoying Haskell, and I've toyed around with Rust a little bit.
 * I'm currently running Fedora Linux on a Dell XPS 13 laptop.
 The laptop has great Linux support, and Fedora maintains a decent balance between stability and up-to-date-ness.

+I'm a huge fan of the *Unix as IDE* perspective.
+If you're unfamiliar, I really recommend you read [the series that started it all](https://sanctum.geek.nz/arabesque/series/unix-as-ide/).
+If you don't have the time right now, I'll explain it here.
+Essentially, it's a workflow that emphasizes the use of small, modular, configurable tools (like those available on most *nixes) over the use of one monlithic tool (like your average IDE.)
+So, when I'm coding, I use many different tools, each of which are tuned and configured for only a few tasks.
+This has some benefits, but also downsides.
+You'll have to try these things out for yourself, but reading that link above should at least get you some perspective on why people might choose to work this way.

 ### Coding

 I do nearly all my work in neovim.
 I appreciate that it's extremely quick, it's extensible, and distraction-free.